 THIS IS AN ADVISORY FOR SMALL AND MID-SIZED PRODUCT COMPANIES

-Intended for product managers, roadmap owners, and technical leaders responsible for integration strategy and prioritization.
+It is for product managers, roadmap owners, and technical leaders.
+Those people own integration strategy and prioritization.

 Build native integrations only for the top one or two tools your users already expect.